 This program is specifically designed to help students gain admission into medical or dental school.
 If that is not your goal, this program may not be the best fit for you.

 I started an application but I don’t see MBS under “Program Choice”.
 What should I do?

 You have most likely started an application for the wrong department within Tufts.
-The MBS program is in the Public Health and Professional Degree Programs.
+The MBS program is in the under the School of Medicine.
 You can find the MBS application here.

 Can I submit my application before all my materials have been received?

 Yes, you can submit your application before your MCAT score, transcript, recommendation, etc., have been received.
 However, we won’t begin our review process until all of these materials have been received.

 Will I get an email when my application is complete?

 Yes, you will get an email when your application is complete.